The Most Underestimated Advantage for Church Growth

 3) Follow-up is often the beginning of something new and special.

-It’s amazing to discover the surprises God brings from our faithfulness in the small things.
+It’s amazing to discover the blessings God brings from our faithfulness in the small things.
+Every time someone “signs up” they are stepping into a next and a new opportunity for God to move.

 4) Follow-up communicates that you value someone.